createyourpersonalaccount/blog/_posts/2022-10-05-gentoo-notes.md

   The command generates a configuration file using scripts from `/etc/grub.d` and information from `/etc/default/grub`.

 - [ ] Read https://wiki.gentoo.org/wiki/SSD and enable trimming.

+- [ ] What is the difference between profiles?
+Can it be pointed out?
+The difference between stable, desktop and hardened.